niklasramo/popo.js/README.md

-#Popo JS
+#Popo

 *A JavaScript library for positioning elements*

-Popo JS is a stand-alone cross-browser (Chrome, Opera, Firefox, Safari, IE7+) JavaScript library that makes it easy to position elements relative to other elements in various ways.
-Popo JS is heavily influenced by **[jQuery UI Position plugin](http://jqueryui.com/position/)**.
+Popo is a cross-browser (Chrome, Opera, Firefox, Safari, IE7+) JavaScript library that makes it easy to position elements relative to other elements in various ways.
+The library is heavily influenced by **[jQuery UI Position plugin](http://jqueryui.com/position/)**.

 **NOTE: Keep in mind that there might be some drastic API changes before v1.0 release.**